Investors see opportunity as miners seek alternative finance

 Mine developers often face funding gaps because of a shortage of bank finance and lacklustre public markets.
 This has left alternative sources of financing - royalty deals, stake sales or debt that converts into shares - accounting for an increasingly significant proportion.

-"The scarcity of capital today... has created a huge opportunity for non-traditional sources of finance," said Catherine Raw, portfolio manager for the BlackRock World Mining Trust (BRWM.L).
+"The scarcity of capital today... has created a huge opportunity for non-traditional sources of finance," said Catherine Raw, portfolio manager for the BlackRock World Mining Trust.
 "That is where we step in."

 For investors, a royalty deal means regular future payments and the ability to benefit from a rise in commodity prices, an increase in reserves or better production capacity.
 All with arguably less risk than a share investment and no exposure to pitfalls like poor dividends, or cost inflation.